JaspreetKhela/pycityschools-challenge/README.md

 ### New Scores by School Type
 ![new_scores_by_school_type](https://user-images.githubusercontent.com/80941606/191847005-402615b1-c994-4f27-9b11-ce09126be367.png)

-**Table 4**: These are the math and reading scores by grade, school spending, school size, and school type.
+**Figure 4**: These are the math and reading scores by grade, school spending, school size, and school type.

 _____
 * How does replacing the ninth-grade scores affect the following:
   * Math and reading scores by grade
-    *
+    * The math and reading scores for the tenth, elventh, and twelfth grades remain the same in the new analysis as they were in the old analysis.
-  * Scores by school spending
+  * Math and reading scores by school spending
-    *
+    * There are no discernable differences in the math and reading scores by school spending between the old and new analysis scripts.
-  * Scores by school size
+  * Math and reading scores by school size
-    *
+    * There are differences in the math and reading scores by school size between the old and new analysis scripts, but these differences are neglible (e.g. differences in the tenths of a decimal number at most).
-  * Scores by school type
+  * Math and reading scores by school type
-    *
+    * There are no discernable differences in the math and reading scores by school type between the old and new analysis scripts.

 ## Summary
+In summary, the impact of removing the ninth-grade math and reading scores from Thomas High School from the analysis was neglible.
+However, the following four changes were noticed:
+* The school district's average math and reading score decreased by a neglible amount;
+* Thomas High School's math and reading score slightly decreased;
+* Thomas High School's performance slightly increased - but its ranking stayed the same - amongst the district schools; and
+* There was a neglible change in the math and reading scores by school size.